-July 5, 1946: The bikini makes its official debut at the Piscine Molitor
+July 5, 1946: The bikini makes its official debut at the Piscine Molitor bathing suit market.

 1951: The bikini is banned from the Miss World pageant, as it is considered to give an unfair advantage to the wearer.

-1962: Lycra, a stretchy polyurethane fabric, lends its elasticity to the bathing suit market.
+1962: Lycra, a stretchy polyurethane fabric, lends its elasticity to the cover the breasts, is revealed by Austrian designer Rudi Gernreich.
+1970s: The string bikini and the thong bikini emerge.
+1980s: The fitness boom and a Brazilian influence lead to high thigh cuts.
+1990s: The tankini, with a top that extends to or past the navel, is introduced.

 Jan.
 20, 1964: Babette March bears her midriff for the "Sports Illustrated" inaugural swimsuit issue cover.
-1964: The monokini, a bikini bottom with thin halter straps that don't cover the breasts, is revealed by Austrian designer Rudi Gernreich.
-1970s: The string bikini and the thong bikini emerge.
-1980s: The fitness boom and a Brazilian influence lead to high thigh popular by volleyball queen Gabrielle Reece.
+1964: The monokini, a bikini bottom with thin halter straps that don't